sk-t3ch/AWS-VPC-Quickstart/README.md

-# Example VPC with AWS
+# Quickstart VPC with AWS
 > Quickstart for running a VPC on AWS using CloudFormation

 ### Read The Blog Post ([github](./blog_post.md)/[medium](https://medium.com/@t3chflicks/virtual-private-cloud-on-aws-quickstart-with-cloudformation-4583109b2433)).